While an ADU can earn you money, it can also cost you money in taxes. Learn more to determine if this is a beneficial financial option for you.

 So let’s spell it out:

-- So if the value of your ADU is $100,000 and your tax rate is 1%, then you will need to pay an extra $1,000 in property taxes each year.
+So if the assessed value of your ADU is $100,000 and the property tax rate is 1%, then you will need to pay an extra $1,000 in property taxes each year.

 How Does an ADU Impact Income Taxes?

 Now that you know how an ADU impacts property taxes, you might be wondering how it would impact income taxes.
 The answer is that it depends on how you’re using the ADU.
 If you’re using the ADU as an extra office or guest space, then it would not impact your income taxes whatsoever.